KevinKingslin/Filtr/README.md

 * SQLite3 for the database

 ### **Distinctiveness and Complexity**
-Regarding distinctiveness, this website is considered to be different from others due to its simplicity and clarity.
+This website is neither a social media app nor an e-commerce platform and hence is not similar to the other projects in this course.
+There are many aspects which make this project distinct from other projects.
+One of which is the usage of the open-source canvas manipulation project **CamanJS**.
+CamanJS allows us to manipulate certain properites of a image such as brightness, contrast, vibrance and many more.
+CamanJS also includes its own library of in-built preset filters which are used in this project.
+Concerning complexity, devloping this application also requires the knowledge of image manipulation and hence the project also uses some presets which I have designed using CamanJS.

-Concerning complexity, developing this application requires knowledge on image manipulation and hence it uses the open-source canvas manipulation project **CamanJS** to create various filters.
-Many filters are in-built filters by CamanJS along with some filters I have made using CamanJS.
+The projects frontend is designed using Django's HTML templates.
+This allows us to reuse templates to create the different pages in this website.
+The open-source CSS library **Materialize CSS** along with my custom CSS file is also used to style the frontend of this project.
+The frontend mainly focuses on providing a dark mode like interface.
+MaterializeCSS has also helped in making the website mobile responsive.
+The dynamic properties of this website is handled by JavaScript.

-The backend has the only Django model: User.
-This model has been created to create users when they regster to the website.
+In terms of complexity at the backend, **Django** is used to develop the model and API views.
+The website has only 1 model ie. the User model, which is used to register new users and login existing users when they come back to the website.
+A SQLite3 database  is used to store these records.
+This database is handled by Django.
+Django also takes care of authentication, rerouting and CSRF(Cross-Site Request Forgery) using CSRF tokens.

 ### **Files:**
 The following is the file structure of the project where I added or modified.